It started with spirit

-To realise their dream of becoming cocoa farmers, Angus and Peter buy a beautiful 250-year-old cocoa plantation in Saint Lucia – Rabot Estate.
+To realise their dream of becoming cocoa farmers, Angus and Peter buy a beautiful 250-year-old cacao farm in Saint Lucia – Rabot Estate.

 Hotel Chocolat’s first cafe opens in London’s Borough Market, serving a range of innovative cocoa-centred food and drinks.
 It quickly becomes popular.

 We launch the world’s first ‘Chocolate Bond’ to fund our development.
 We raise £4.2 million from enthusiastic supporters, who receive their interest paid in our chocolate!

-Boucan, our luxury hotel, restaurant and spa, opens on our cocoa plantation in Saint Lucia, to huge acclaim.
+Boucan, our luxury hotel, restaurant and spa, opens on our cacao farm in Saint Lucia, to huge acclaim.
 People start flying in from New York for the food.

 Hotel Chocolat is voted the UK’s ‘most advocated’ British brand.
 We love you too!

-London is chosen as the home for our new restaurant, Rabot 1745, bringing the cocoa plantation experience to Britain.
+London is chosen as the home for our new restaurant, Rabot 1745, bringing the cacao farm experience to Britain.

 Our resident chocolatiers start making chocolates fresh in our cocoa bar-cafés.